-After spending all the time, effort and funds in putting down a new expanse of linoleum on your floor, it can be heartbreaking to see tiny bubbles forming in sections across the planks or sheeting.
+After spending all the time, effort and funds to put down a new expanse of linoleum on your floor, it can be heartbreaking to see tiny bubbles forming in sections across the planks or sheeting.
 Bubbles in new linoleum are more than likely caused by moisture and air.
 This anomaly can be repaired with patience, as well as the proper tools and repair methods.

 How Bubbles Form in Linoleum

 Bubbles can happen on both new and old stretches of linoleum flooring.
-Moisture can rise from the underlying flooring material, such as concrete, which can cause problem if it hasn't been properly treated.
+Moisture can rise from the underlying flooring material, such as concrete, which can cause problems if it hasn't been properly treated.

 Tile adhesive that wasn't correctly rolled during the linoleum flooring installation is often the culprit behind bubbles.
 If the linoleum was professionally installed and is less than a year old, then it is more than likely still under warranty.
 Contact the manufacturer or installer if the bubbles on the new linoleum are rampant.

 For bubbles that are smaller than an inch across, Illinado Home Solutions recommends using a sewing needle to prick the bubble at the base.
 Release the trapped air that formed the bubble by gently pressing down and smoothing out the linoleum.